The top SIEM products: A buyer's guide

 Some of an organization's log sources may not log all of the security event information that the organization would like to monitor and analyze.
 To help compensate for this, some SIEM products can perform their own logging on log sources themselves; generally through some sort of SIEM agent deployment.
 Many organizations do not need this feature because their log generation is already robust, but for other organizations it can be quite valuable.
 For example, a SIEM with agent software installed on a host may be able to log events that the host's operating system simply cannot recognize.

-Products that offer additional logging capabilities for endpoints include EMC RSA Security Analytics, LogRhythm Security Intelligence Platform and SolarWinds Log & Event Manager.
+Products that offer additional logging capabilities for endpoints include LogRhythm Security Intelligence Platform, RSA Security Analytics and SolarWinds Log & Event Manager.
 At minimum, these SIEMs offer file integrity monitoring (which includes registry integrity monitoring on Windows hosts); some also offer process, network communications and user activity monitoring.

-Criteria 3: How effectively can the SIEM make use of threat intelligence?sp
+Criteria 3: How effectively can the SIEM make use of threat intelligence?

 Most SIEMs can use threat intelligence feeds, which are either provided via the SIEM vendor (often from a third party) or acquired directly by the customer from a third party.
 Threat intelligence feeds contain valuable information about the characteristics of recently observed threats around the world, so they can enable the SIEM to identify malicious activity more quickly and with greater confidence.